rivosinc/salus/MEMORY.md

 may share the same page wtih as many child VMs as it likes.
 Shared pages may be inserted at any time, and their initial contents upon being mapped into a child VM is undefined.
-Page faults in a shared region trigger an exit to the VM's parent with the faulting adddress.
+Page faults in a shared region trigger an exit to the VM's parent with the faulting address.

 * `Mmio`: Memory that is not backed by physical pages, but instead is used to emulate MMIO between a VM and its parent.
 Accesses by a VM to an MMIO region